Canillas De Aceituno

 Where to Stay

-There are no hotels in Canillas de Aceituno.
-But if you’re looking for somewhere decent to stay nearby, just outside the village there are one or two tempting B&B and self-catering options.
+If you’re looking for somewhere to stay near the village but would like a countryside setting, just outside Canillas there are one or two tempting B&B and self-catering options.

 The relatively recently opened Casa La Zapatera (Lazapatera.com) is a good bet price-wise.
 For something altogether luxe-ier, Cortijo el Carligto (Carligto.com) is a multiple Conde Nast award-winning private villa.